mcarvin8/sf-decomposer/README.md

 - Comments
 - Attributes

 The decomposed file format can be XML, JSON, or YAML.
-Based on testing, XML and YAML handles CDATA formatting nicer than JSON.
+Based on testing, XML and YAML handle CDATA formatting more nicely than JSON.

 **DISCLAIMERS:**

 - You must update the `.forceignore` to have the Salesforce CLI ignore the decomposed files created by this plugin.
 See section `Ignore Files`.
-Updates to the `.gitignore` are optional and can be updated based on what you want staged in your repo.
+Updates to the `.gitignore` are optional and can be updated based on what you want to be staged in your repo.
-- It is highly recommended that you extensively test this plugin in a sandbox environment on the metadata types you wish to use this tool for.
+- It is recommended that you extensively test this plugin in a sandbox environment on the metadata types for which you wish to use this tool.
 - Do not change your production/QA pipelines until you have tested this and are happy with the results.
-- Confirm your deployment pipelines are stable prior to implementing this plugin.
+- Ensure your deployment pipelines are stable before implementing this plugin.

 ## Install